 PTSD triggers activated can force the sufferer’s body into an acute state of stress.
-Many hypertension type chronic illness tend to arise in Narcissistic Abuse victims after prolonged or repeated exposure to provoking, baiting, or stimulating contact attempts.
-As such, acute levels of stress are oftentimes seen in victims of Domestic Abuse, Domestic Violence, and Workplace bullying.
+Many hypertension type chronic illnesses tend to arise in Narcissistic Abuse victims after prolonged or repeated exposure to provoking, baiting, or stimulating contact attempts.
+As such, acute levels of stress are oftentimes seen in victims of Domestic Abuse, Domestic Violence, and Workplace Bullying.

 Even higher levels of acute stress tend to manifest for victims of child abuse, sexual abuse, physical abuse, those who have been threatened with death or physical brutality themselves (or had their children, pets and/or loved ones threatened to be killed, kidnapped, stolen, or injured).

 When and if the state of hyper-arousal becomes persistent or pervasive, it can manifest specifically as Acute Stress Disorder (something similar to C-PTSD) that develops without abuse or trauma exposure needing to be conditioned for the victim or patient suffering from acute stress to have their emotional regulation become disordered.

 As Psychology Today notes, “Acute Stress Disorder is characterized by the development of severe anxiety, dissociative, and other symptoms that occur within one month after exposure to an extreme traumatic stressor (e.g., witnessing a death or serious accident).